Grant deed definition 2025

 1. Click ‘Get Form’ to open the grant deed definition in the editor.

 2. Begin by filling in the 'Recording requested by' section with your name and contact information.
-This ensures that you receive the deed and tax statements after recording.
+This ensures that the document is properly attributed.

-3. In the 'For recorder’s use only' section, indicate whether the transfer is exempt from documentary transfer tax or specify the amount of tax due based on property value.
+3. In the 'For recorder’s use only' section, indicate whether the transfer is exempt from documentary transfer tax by checking the appropriate box.
+If not exempt, specify the tax amount and how it was computed.

 be ready to get more